-(Replaces DDF 112) Pre-requisites: DFTG 1103 Co-requisites: None
+(Replaces DDF 112)

+Pre-requisites: DFTG 1103

 In the 3D Mechanical Modeling course, the student becomes acquainted with concepts of the software related to Parametric modeling for mechanical drafting.
-The student will develop the skills necessary to create 3D models and presentation/ working drawings.
+The student will develop the skills necessary to create 3D models and presentation/working drawings.